rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/_index.md

 1. Select the **Volume Plugin** for the disk type or service that you're using.

-    >**Note:** If the cluster you are adding storage for is a cloud service that also offers cloud storage, you must enable the `cloud provider` option for the cluster, and you must use the service's plug-in to use cloud storage.
+    >**Note:** When adding storage to a cluster that's hosted by a cloud provider:
+    >
+    >- You must enable the [cloud provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) option for the cluster.
+    >- You must use the cloud provider's plug-in for cloud storage.
 For example, if you have a Amazon EC2 cluster and you want to use cloud storage for it:
     >
     >   - You must enable the `cloud provider` option for the EC2 cluster.
     >   - You must use the `Amazon EBS Disk` volume plugin.